 Reinforcing your relationship with a loved one in recovery shows them that you are there for them.
 Having strong relationships make it less likely for them to experience a relapse when they have someone who they can count on for support.

 Sobriety often feels like a lonely path for those who are in recovery whether they’re struggling or not.
 Let them know that they’re not alone in this and you are invested in their success.
 Offer them help and positivity that they can count on when they hit a roadblock (which will happen) during recovery.

-There are many different ways to provide companionship to help someone feel the support of others during this time.
+There are many different ways to provide companionship to help someone feel the support of others during this time of their sobriety anniversary.
 Sending a daily text to see what they’re up to, inviting them to a sober event, or meeting up occasionally for coffee or board games are a few examples.
 Having that connection will encourage them to open up if they are struggling or give them the reason they need to stay sober.

 Verbally recognizing the progress someone has made in their sobriety shows them that others are also aware of their progress.
 People who are in recovery have had the opportunity to reflect on how their actions have impacted their work, life, and personal relationships.
 It can often make them feel undeserving and carry guilt for the negative repercussions that their addiction has caused.

 Telling them how they are deserving of their new life without addiction will build their confidence in continuing their journey.
 Here are some statements that you can use to provide positive reinforcement: